-This document is considered part of the IPCablecom specification.
+This document is considered part of the IPCablecom 1.0 suite of standards.
 The document is based on MGCP 1.0 [1], which is an IETF Informational RFC.

 1.1 Requirements and Conventions

 Throughout this document, the words that are used to define the significance of particular requirements are capitalized.
 These words are: